githubixx/ansible-role-wireguard/README.md

 The other WireGuard config files (`wg0.conf` by default) looks similar but of course `[Interface]` includes the config of that specific host and the `[Peer]` entries lists the config of the other hosts.

-Following variable allows to configure unmanaged hosts which are not configured by Ansible, typically smartphones and tablets.
-In this case, private key and client configuration are generated on wireguard hub.
-They can be shared through qrcode.
+The following variable allows to configure unmanaged hosts which are not configured by Ansible, typically smartphones and tablets.
+In this case, private key and client configuration are generated on Wireguard hub.
+They can be shared through qrcode (also see https://fukuchi.org/works/qrencode/).

+Example: `qrencode --type=ANSIUTF8 < /etc/wireguard/{{ item.item.host }}.conf`

 ```
 wireguard_unmanaged_hosts:
   - host: 'test'